Chadtech/elmish-wasm/readme.md

 ```

-So thats what I am trying to do.
+Making a compiler that compiles Elmish to wat is what I am trying to do.

 # How to compile Elmish to Wat